 Ft.
 George G. Meade, MD 20755-6932

-- By email complete with a digital signature.
+- By e-mail complete with a digital signature.
 Not all email services have the digital signature capability, so check before sending.
-A valid email digital signature is required for all e-mail submissions.
 Requests without a digital signature will not be processed.
 Please include the following items in the body of your e-mail.
-You can "copy and paste" the following information.

 Description of the records you seek:

 It is difficult to provide an "average" processing time, as requests vary in scope and complexity.
 Actual processing time will depend upon how extensive a search is required; the complexity, volume, and sensitivity of the records located; the need for consultation among various offices within NSA/CSS, as well as the need to consult with other agencies having an interest in the material; and the number of cases preceding a request in the processing queue.
 Requests are processed on a "first-in, first-out" basis.